FAQ — Working Together

 What do you mean by “trauma-informed”?

-Being trauma-informed means working with an understanding that many patterns — such as anxiety, perfectionism, people-pleasing, over-responsibility, or emotional numbing — are adaptations, not flaws.
+Being trauma-informed means working with an understanding that many patterns, such as anxiety, perfectionism, people-pleasing, over-responsibility or emotional numbing, are adaptations learned in the face of perceived danger or adversity, not flaws.

 It also means: